 153. There is a recognised tension between country-ownership and agency concerns about strategy content.
-The process needs to be results-oriented.
-Financial conditionality, essentially for safeguarding scarce resources, needs to be used selectively.
+The process needs to be results oriented and financial conditionality, essentially for safeguarding scarce resources, needs to be used selectively.
 Strict timetables are not advisable as they can erode or limit ownership and commitment.
-They also tends to divert attention away from the long-term substantive issues of sustainable development- and the priorities of the ministries, agencies and other stakeholders concerned towards short-term financial issues which, while urgent and important, should not assume a central role.
+It also tends to divert attention from the long-term substantive issues of sustainable development, towards short-term financial issues which, while urgent and important, should not assume a central role.
 Instead, agencies should promote a broadening of ownership and joint agreement with country partners around achievable targets and outcomes.